 The Central Committee shall meet at least four times a year.
 Under extraordinary circumstances (e.g. weather), meetings may be held by teleconference.
-However, at least three Central Committee meetings a year must be held in person and assembled Central Committee meetings must occur at least once every six months.
+However, Central Committee meetings must occur at least once every six months.
 In years of a State Convention, the State Convention shall be counted as one of the four meetings of the Central Committee.
 Meetings may be called as follows:

-- a) by the State chair; or - b) by written call signed by any five (5) Congressional District chairs if the signed call is filed with the secretary of the Central Committee at least fifteen (15) days before the proposed meeting date; or - c) by written call signed by twenty percent (20%) of the membership of the Central Committee if the signed call is filed fifteen (15) days before the proposed meeting date; or - d) by a vote of the Central Committee at a properly convened meeting of the Committee.
+- A. by the State chair; or - B. by written call signed by any five (5) Congressional District chairs if the signed call is filed with the secretary of the Central Committee at least fifteen (15) days before the proposed meeting date; or - C. by written call signed by twenty percent (20%) of the membership of the Central Committee if the signed call is filed fifteen (15) days before the proposed meeting date; or - D. by a vote of the Central Committee at a properly convened meeting of the Committee.